-By switching data sets, you can do what-if analysis to ensure the model meets the requirements of the business.
+- Do what-if analysis to ensure the model meets the requirements of the business, by switching data sets

-- When a Target Decision is specified, the 'Simulation' page will be filled with the decisions, in dependency order
+- When a Target Decision is specified, the 'Simulate' tab will list the Decisions, in dependency order

-- Click on the to evaluate all the decision values based on the values for Input Data
+- Click on the to evaluate all the decision values based on the values defined for the Input Data elements

 - Click on the DMN Expression window, which clearly shows the input value for the decision and output based on the input; the diagram containing the decision hierarchy will highlight the executed decisions and show the runtime results on a label to evaluate a single decision and watch the

 In this example, the decision 'Eligibility' returns a string 'ELIGIBLE' and invokes BusinessKnowledgeModel 'Eligibility rules' by binding the parameters as shown:

 - Bind 'Pre-Bureau Affordability' to the dependent decision 'Pre-bureau affordability' (runtime value: true)

 - Bind 'Pre-Bureau Risk Category' to the dependent decision 'Pre-bureau risk category' (runtime value: HIGH)